equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 Recently I've been working to make it easier for people to learn about and contribute to local planning decisions through [PlanningAlerts](https://www.planningalerts.org.au).
-I’ve been speaking with local councillors around NSW to find out how they think people can impact local planning decisions more effectively.
+I’ve been speaking with local councillors from around NSW to find out how they think people can impact local planning decisions more effectively.
 So far they've all said that people should go to their local meetings.
 I wanted to see why.